The Swoose: Deterioration

 The Swoose was stored outside at Andrews until April 1961, during which time it suffered at the hands of both the weather and souvenir-seeking vandals.
 It was finally dismantled and moved several miles overland to the National Air and Space Museum's Paul E. Garber Restoration Facility in Suitland, Maryland, where it suffered additional weather damage while stored outside.
-Amidst mounting criticism about the treatment of historic artifacts like The Swoose and the B-29 Enola Gay, the Smithsonian finally moved "40-3097" indoors in a dismantled state in the mid-1970s.
+Amidst mounting criticism about the treatment of historic artifacts like The Swoose and the B-29 Enola Gay, the Smithsonian finally moved 40-3097 indoors in a dismantled state in the mid-1970s.

 Move to Dayton

 The Washington Post reported on 3 November 2007 that the Air and Space Museum's collections committee, an advisory group on the acquisition and transfer of aircraft, had voted 5–4 on 28 September 2007 for deaccessioning The Swoose and transferring it to the National Museum of the United States Air Force in Dayton, Ohio.
 The panel forwarded its decision to Gen. John R. "Jack" Dailey, the museum director, and Donald S. Lopez Sr., the deputy director, who subsequently decided to stand by the committee's recommendation.
 "There were good arguments on both sides", said Dailey, who had requested a collections review to alleviate a storage crunch at the aforementioned Paul E. Garber Restoration Facility, where The Swoose had been in storage since 1961.
 The bomber had never been in a plan to be displayed, Dailey noted.
 A recommended condition of this transfer was that the National Museum of the United States Air Force transfer ownership of a restored B-17 to the National Air and Space Museum's Steven F. Udvar-Hazy Center annex for display, as that museum otherwise lacked a Boeing B-17.
-The matter was discussed by the governing board of the Dayton museum, and with the recent arrival of the B-17F Memphis Belle, it was decided that continued display of the Museum's B-17G Shoo Shoo Shoo Baby would be unnecessary.
+The matter was discussed by the governing board of the Dayton museum, and with the recent arrival of the B-17F Memphis Belle, it was decided that continued display of the museum's B-17G Shoo Shoo Shoo Baby would be unnecessary.
 Upon completion of the restoration and display of The Swoose, Shoo Shoo Baby will be transferred to the Washington D.C. museum for display.
 The historic Memphis Belle already had its restoration completed by late 2017, and it was placed on display indoors on 17 May 2018 at the NMUSAF.
-This decision raised some concerns among the staff and patrons of the Dayton museum, as Shoo Shoo Baby was one of the world's finest restored examples of a B-17G; it had been a popular exhibit at the museum for many years.
-It was eventually pointed out that with the display of The Swoose and eventual display of the Memphis Belle, the National Museum of the United States Air Force would possess the world's two most historically significant B-17s, and another B-17G model could easily be obtained when funding and space become available.